-The condition of your propeller (prop) is a major influence on the performance of your boat.
+The condition of your prop is a major influence on the performance of your boat.
 Your engine is equipped with the best size prop for normal conditions.
 If you have unusual uses or weight conditions, special props may be required for altered applications.
-It is advisable to keep an extra prop on board.
-A damaged prop can affect your boat's top speed, cause vibrations or a sudden drop in RPMs, or increase fuel consumption.
+A damaged prop can affect your boat's top speed, cause vibrations or a sudden drop in RPMs, or even increase fuel consumption.
+Read more about propellers in You and Your Boat; this publication covers ventilation and cavitation.